rainlanguage/arb-bot/README.md

 - `--subgraph-url` A custom subgraph endpoint URL, used to read order details from, the default is Rain Orderbook Subgraph.
 The custom subgraph should follow the Rain Orderbook Subgraph schema.
 - `--interpreter-abi` The path to IInterpreter ABI json file used for instantiating ethers contract instances, should be absolute path, default is the `./src/abis/IInerpreterV1.json`.
 - `--arb-abi` The path to Arb (ZeroExOrderBookFlashBorrower) ABI json file used for instantiating ethers contract instances, should be absolute path, default is the `./src/abis/ZeroExOrderBookFlashBorrower.json`.
+- `--no-monthly-ratelimit` Used to respect monthly 200k 0x API calls, mainly used when running this app on a bash loop
 - `-h` or `--help` To show the CLI command's help
 - `-v` or `--version` To show the app's version
 <br>